 - Synthetic drugs such as heroin, ecstasy and LSD

-There are several different routes of administration for drugs of abuse including orally in the form of a pill, intravenously in the form of an injection, by inhaling the substance in the from of smoke or via snorting the substance so it is absorbed into the blood vessels of the nose.
+There are several different routes of administration for drugs of abuse including orally in the form of a pill, intravenously in the form of an injection, by inhaling the substance in the form of smoke or via snorting the substance so it is absorbed into the blood vessels of the nose.

 Epidemiology of drug abuse

 Cannabis, marijuana and hashish are the most widely abused drugs in the world.
 Around 141 million people worldwide consume cannabis.
 The use of stimulants such as amphetamine and ecstasy is also widespread, with nearly 30 million people abusing these drugs.
-Cocaine is used by around 13 million people across the globe, with the highest numbers of users in the United States.
+Cocaine is used by around 13 million people across the globe, with the highest number of users in the United States.
 Abuse of heroin and other opioids is less common than with other drugs and is taken up by around 8 million people worldwide, mainly in South-East and South-West Asia and Europe.

 Drug abuse is seen in various different age groups and in individuals from nearly all walks of life and socioeconomic strata.
 However, men are more likely to abuse drugs than women, single people are more likely than married individuals and urban dwellers more likely than rural dwellers.
 Prisoners, street children and younger individuals are also more likely to abuse drugs.